 Predicting Quality Of Experience For Online Video Systems Using Machine Learning

 Dagiuklas, T and Bulkan, U (2017).
 Predicting Quality Of Experience For Online Video Systems Using Machine Learning.
 19th IEEE International Workshop on Multimedia Signal Processing.
-Luton 16 - 18 Oct 2017 IEEE.
+Luton 16 - 18 Oct 2017 Institute of Electrical and Electronics Engineers (IEEE).

 |Authors||Dagiuklas, T and Bulkan, U|